-- Administers comprehensive assessments to: - Identify offenders'/defendants' criminogenic risks and needs, as well as barriers to re-entry; and - Match offenders/defendants to empirically validated interventions, services and programs based on their risk and need factors. - Develops case plans based on assessments of the offenders'/defendants' risks and needs, as well as responsivity and protective factors. - Tailors and delivers interventions to the learning style, motivation, abilities, and strengths of the offenders/defendants to maximize rehabilitation gain. - Provides reintegration programming to support offenders'/defendants' successful re-entry to their communities. - Promotes physical and mental stability by: - Conducting comprehensive medical assessments at intake; - Providing crisis intervention and management services; and - Providing on-going access to medical, dental, and mental health services on-site and/or via community-based providers. - Serves as a higher level multidimensional response to offenders/defendants who are non-compliant or at risk of violating their release conditions. - Ensures a seamless system of services and referrals by: - Maintaining effective communication with OCSIS, PSA, contractors, stakeholders, and treatment vendors; - Facilitating Interdisciplinary Team Meetings (IDTs) to collaborate with internal and external stakeholders regarding offenders'/defendants' progress and/or obstacles to programming; - Coordinating discharge/transition planning with internal and external stakeholders; - Incorporating referrals and linkages to community resources for behavioral health, vocational, educational, and employment opportunities; and - Matching the intervention continuum to the offenders'/defendants' assessed risk to re-offend.
+- Administers comprehensive assessments to: - Identify supervisees' criminogenic risks and needs, as well as barriers to re-entry; and - Match supervisees to empirically validated interventions, services, and programs based on their risk and need factors. - Develops case plans based on assessments of the supervisees' risks and needs, as well as responsivity and protective factors. - Tailors and delivers interventions to the learning style, motivation, abilities, and strengths of the supervisees to maximize rehabilitation gain. - Provides reintegration programming to support supervisees' successful reentry to their communities. - Promotes physical and mental stability by: - Conducting comprehensive medical assessments at intake; - Providing crisis intervention and management services; and - Providing ongoing access to medical, dental, and mental health services on-site and/or via community-based providers. - Serves as a higher-level multidimensional response to supervisees who are non-compliant or at risk of violating their release conditions. - Ensures a seamless system of services and referrals by: - Maintaining effective communication with OCSIS, PSA, contractors, stakeholders, and treatment vendors; - Facilitating Interdisciplinary Team Meetings (IDTs) to collaborate with internal and external stakeholders regarding supervisees' progress and/or obstacles to programming; - Coordinating discharge/transition planning with internal and external stakeholders; - Incorporating referrals and linkages to community resources for behavioral health, vocational, educational, and employment opportunities; and - Matching the intervention continuum to the supervisees' assessed risk to re-offend.